dandi/dandi-archive/README.md

 2. Run `docker-compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user.
    Set your username to your email to ensure parity with how GitHub logins work.
+3. Run `docker-compose run --rm django ./manage.py create_dev_dandiset --owner your.email@email.com`
+   to create a dummy dandiset to start working with.

 ### Run Application
 1. Run `docker-compose up`